neurotech/pocket-dimension/README.md

 | --- | -------- | ----------- |
 | `1` | `secret` | `aabbbc123` |

+#### Creating a Hashed Password

+1. Use `bcrypt` to hash the password
+2. Store hashed password in users table

 #### Checking a Password

 1. Use `bcrypt` to compare the supplied plaintext password with hashed password that has been retrieved from a users table
-2. If valid password, create the session token
+2. If valid password, create the session token:

 #### Creating Session Token